simplex-chat/simplex-chat/README.md

 It is not enough to use an end-to-end encrypted messenger, we all should use the messengers that protect the privacy of our personal networks - who we are connected with.

-## SimpleX unique approach to privacy and security - new era of private messaging
+## SimpleX unique approach to privacy and security

 ### Full privacy of your identity, profile, contacts and metadata